VGVentures/very_good_engineering/src/content/docs/routing/routing.md

 Using `go` will also ensure that the back button in your app's `AppBar` will function as expected.
 The parent `GoRoute`s in your `GoRouter`, meaning that the route's `path` starts with a `/`, will not display a back button in their `AppBar`.
 Using sub-routes correctly removes the need to manually handle the back button functionality.

 :::note
-In a Flutter web app, the browser's back button will still function as usual regardless of the navigation method that is used.
+In a Flutter web app, the browser's back button will still function as usual, regardless of the navigation method that is used.
 :::

-#### Use hyphens for separting words in a URL
+#### Use hyphens for separating words in a URL

-Mobile app users will likely never see your route's path, while web app users can easily view it in the browser's URL address bar.
+Mobile app users will likely never see your route's path, but web app users can easily view it in the browser's URL address bar.
 Your routing structure should be consistent and defined with the web in mind.
-Not only does this make your paths easier to read, but if you later decide to deploy your mobile app to the web, no changes regarding the path would be required.
+Not only does this make your paths easier to read, it allows you the option of deploying your mobile app to the web without any routing changes needed.

 Good ✅